 As ever a superb event though it seemed that there were many fewer participants this year.
 Probably the high fuel costs deterred quite a few.
 They were also displayed away from the main site this time due to temporary space difficulties there.

-I have to admit that when photographing these, and being of a certain age group, I asked myself 'why on earth preserve some of them', however Hull 180 is, incredibly, 42 years old, the Leyland Nationals and the GMT Atlantean are well over thirty and even Halton's Leyland (Lynx?)
-35 is approaching a score.
+I have to admit that when photographing these, and being of a certain age group, I asked myself 'why on earth preserve some of them', however Hull 180 was, incredibly, then 42 years old, the Leyland Nationals and the GMT Atlantean are well over thirty and even Halton's Leyland (Lynx?)
+35 was approaching a score.
 Mustn't have double standards I thought for Q83 was a mere 31 years old when I eagerly jumped at a chance to be involved with that!

 TRAMS IN PRESERVATION

 Having ignored this aspect of transport preservation so far I thought it time to get something done so here will follow a starting selection.

 Back in 1964 I was introduced to the work of the Tramway Museum at its then rather featureless quarry site at Crich.
 I spent a couple of weekends working there but, regrettably now, did not persist, turning my attentions to bus preservation in the years that followed.
 I did help out with marshalling etc for several years at the Grand Transport Extravaganzas at this location though.
 Following the introductory photo I shall, over time,post a good selection here aiming to start with a few shots of Crich in its earlier days in the 1960s 1970s and 1980s.